NVIDIA/bionemo-framework/sub-packages/bionemo-example_model/README.md

 The following models are implemented in `bionemo.example_model.lightning.lightning_basic`.

 `ExampleModelTrunk` is a base model.
-This returns a tensor. `ExampleModel` is a model that extends the base model with a few linear layers and it is used for pretrainining.
+This returns a tensor. `ExampleModel` is a model that extends the base model with a few linear layers and it is used for pretraining.
 This returns the output of the base model and of the full model.

 `ExampleFineTuneModel` extends the `ExampleModelTrunk` by adding a classification layer.
 This returns a tensor of logits over the 10 potential digits.